jahpgm/tserver/README.md

 		* plugin - an exported object with functions:
 			* resolveUrl(filePath, srvPath, headers) - can inspect the requested path, and return a different path (redirect).
 			* preprocessData(data, headers, filePath, srvPath) - can return an object with {data, headers}, which will be returned in the response.
-		* pathTokens - an object with keys you can use in a mapped path (surrounded by {}), that will be replaced when requested.
+		* pathTokens - an object with keys you can use in a mapped path, or a plugin path (surrounded by {}), that will be replaced when processed.
 * webApp - information about how to configure the server for the app.
 * port - the port for the server to listen on for the app (default 8000).
 * webRoot - object with the web app's root directory (above which you can't navigate).